ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

         .. tab:: Question

-           Write the code to get a color as input and print out the given color in all lowercase letters.
-This can be helpful when you want to check for a particular color and want to compare the values with them both all lowercase.
+           Write code to get the name of a color from the user using the ``input`` function.
+Next convert the name of the color to all lowercase letters and print it.

            .. activecode::  ch4ex8q
                 :nocodelens: